 - Click on the "Network Settings" tab.

-- Enable the option "Power Mode" for the LAN port being used.
+- If "Power Mode" is enabled for the LAN port being used, enable "Green Mode".

 - Click "Apply" to save the settings.